 Thirty-four percent of our students live on campus in eleven residence halls: Allen, Annapolis, Cambridge, Cumberland, Diehl, Frederick, Frost, Gray, Simpson, Sowers, and Westminster.
-Edgewood Commons, a privately owned apartment-style complex on campus opened in fall 2003.
+Edgewood Commons is a privately owned apartment-style complex on campus.

 Student meals are served in the Chesapeake Dining Hall, the Appalachian Station in the Lane Center, and at Sub Zero in Sowers Hall.